Get your motor running, head out on the highway…

 The Grand Hotel charges twelve bucks admission for you to eat in their restaurants or trod their hallowed ground.
 It’s a pretty impressive place, and the charge might be a good idea to keep the riffraff out (which Michigan seems to have in particular abundance), though if the two guys in front of us that happily whipped out their credit cards to pay the admission were any indication, it’s not really working.
 It’s also not keeping out the hordes of badly behaved kids in the dining room.

 The buffet at the Grand Hotel was pretty impressive, and you could put together a healthy and tasty meal.
-Lots of salad stuff, big tomato slices with basil, balsamic vinegar and buffalo mozzarella.
+Lots of salad stuff, big tomato slices with basil, balsamic vinegar, and buffalo mozzarella.
 Oysters on the half shell, asparagus, shrimp, lots of fruit.
-Of course, there was also lots of deep fried and over-sauced stuff as well, and a huge dessert selection that was mobbed with people who should never, never, ever touch cheesecake ever again.
+Of course, there were also lots of deep-fried and over-sauced stuff as well, and a huge dessert selection that was mobbed with people who should never, never, ever touch cheesecake ever again.